 CBN, offers a unique profile of effects and benefits that have researchers clamoring for more scientific investigation.
-CBD is known to be particularly useful for aiding sleep, and also good for reducing pain and muscle spams.
-So far, CBN’s studied benefits include: ~Pain relief
+CBN is known to be particularly useful for aiding sleep, and also good for reducing pain and muscle spasms.
+So far, CBN’s studied benefits include:

 Promotes growth of bone cells

 CBN’s most pronounced, characterizing attribute is its sedative effect.
 Unlike THC, CBN induces little to no intoxicating effects.
 This is great news for patients needing to medicate with a clear head, but you should note that most flowers contain only trace amounts of CBN.
 Where THC contents can hit a high watermark of over 30%, CBN rarely exceeds 1% in dried flower.